 Other Quick Notes on TV

-– This week Law & Order: SVU made the “Nielsen Acquired TV” list, having been watched for 5.3 million hours.
-This is noteworthy because it is the first time a non-Netflix title has made “acquired” TV list.
-In the past, Amazon and Disney originals have made the “original” TV list, but not the acquired list. (“Acquired” titles are series streamers license for a “second run” after their initial run on broadcast or cable.)
+– This week, Law & Order: SVU made the “Nielsen Acquired TV” list, having been watched for 5.3 million hours.
+This is noteworthy because it’s the first time a non-Netflix title has made the “acquired” TV list.
+In the past, Amazon and Disney originals have made the “original” TV list but not the acquired list. (“Acquired” titles are series streamers license for a “second run” after their initial run on broadcast or cable.)
 This directly relates to the thesis that Netflix is seeing a general decline in usage, since non-Netflix library titles like Law & Order SVU are showing up in this viewing list.

 – Not only that, but since Prime Video is still represented with Coming 2 America, also for the first time, the Nielsen Top 30 features four different streamers (Netflix, Hulu, Disney+ and Prime Video)!
 (Even crazier?
 Potentially a fifth streamer made the list, if Nielsen was tracking their releases.
 Which I’ll discuss in film next.)

-On March 18th, HBO Max released a new, four-hour cut of the Zack Snyder’s Justice League.
-Fans had long advocated for this new version, and HBO Max spent $70 million dollars to make it a reality.
-Since Nielsen’s data is delayed by four weeks, I’ve been waiting to opine on The Snyder Cut until we knew if Nielsen would provide a ratings estimate.
-That would be this week’s data (starting for the week fo March 15th).
+On March 18th, HBO Max released a new, four-hour cut of Zack Snyder’s Justice League.
+Fans had long advocated for this new version, and HBO Max spent $70 million to make it a reality.
+Since Nielsen’s data is delayed by four weeks, I’ve been waiting to opine on the Snyder Cut until we knew if Nielsen would provide a ratings estimate.
+That would be this week’s data (starting for the week of March 15th).

-If Google Trends is to be believed—and wait a moment for why it may not—then arguably The Snyder Cut was the fifth buzziest film released since Christmas, only lagging Wonder Woman 1984, Soul, Coming 2 America and Godzilla v Kong.
-It was more popular than I Care a Lot (Netflix’s biggest US film this quarter, according to Nielsen) and about as popular as Raya and the Last Dragon.
+If Google Trends is to be believed—and wait a moment for why it may not—then arguably the Snyder Cut was the fifth buzziest film released since Christmas, only lagging Wonder Woman 1984, Soul, Coming 2 America and Godzilla vs. Kong.
+It was more popular than I Care A Lot (Netflix’s biggest U.S. film this quarter, according to Nielsen) and about as popular as Raya and the Last Dragon.

-That said, the positive news is for Godzilla v Kong, which did even better in search interest in the US.
-It will be interesting to see if we get a data point for it next week as HBO has already said it is their most viewed title of the year, but hasn’t provided a specific number.
+That said, the positive news is for Godzilla vs, Kong, which did even better in search interest in the U.S. It will be interesting to see if we get a data point for it next week, as HBO has already said it’s their most viewed title of the year but hasn’t provided a specific number.